Table of Contents

 Xarelto, a Novel Oral Anticoagulant

 Xarelto (generic name: rivaroxaban) may be prescribed to a patient who has recently undergone surgery for a procedure like a hip or knee replacement.
-Because of patent laws prohibiting a generic version of Xarelto, there is currently no generic alternative for Xarelto.
+Generic Xarelto was previously unavailable, but you can now purchase it at discounted prices through Canada Pharmacy Depot.
 It is sometimes grouped together with other medications of the novel oral anticoagulant (NOAC) group like Eliquis (apixaban) and Pradaxa (dabigatran).

 Xarelto vs. Warfarin

 Before Xarelto, there was warfarin.
 Warfarin (also known by its brand name Coumadin) is an older anticoagulant that is still used today.
 While warfarin can be used by people with artificial heart valves, Xarelto’s manufacturer specifically states that Xarelto should not be used in patients with artificial heart valves.
 So warfarin wins, right?

 Not so fast.
 Warfarin treatment requires you to be vigilant about your diet as well as other drugs you take.
 Warfarin treatment also requires regular blood testing, which may be inconvenient for many patients.

 Because aspirin also fights clotting, some patients may wonder whether they can switch from Xarelto treatment to aspirin treatment.
 Aspirin may be more affordable because it is widely available as a generic and can be bought over-the-counter.